 In fact, studies show that net metering provides a benefit to non-solar customers by adding low-cost power to the grid, particularly during periods of peak demand.

 Duke claims consensus support for its proposal, but nearly 60 nonprofits have registered their opposition.
-Join them!

 And 17 solar companies signed a letter to Governor Roy Cooper asking for his support in stopping Duke’s proposal.